-The Global 100 is a project initiated annually by Corporate Knights Inc, a media, research and financial products company focused on quantifying and animating clean capitalism drivers for decision makers.
+The Global 100 is a project initiated annually by Corporate Knights Inc, a media, research, and financial products company focused on quantifying and animating clean capitalism drivers for decision-makers.
 According to their website, the Global 100 is self-described as “the most extensive data-driven corporate sustainability assessment in existence.”

 The list starts with 4,000 publicly traded companies of all industry groups and is methodically trimmed down to 100.
-This list not only promotes sustainable business practices, but worker happiness and transparency as well.
+This list not only promotes sustainable business practices, but also worker happiness and transparency as well.

 Check out this year’s list here if you’re interested in seeing which companies made the cut.

 As always, Hazardous Waste Experts is able to provide competent, knowledgeable assistance with your sustainability concerns and help you manage your hazardous materials in a way that is safe, compliant, and low-cost.